 relief to the injured and the families of the deceased.

-Congress President Sonia Gandhi
+Congress President Sonia Gandhi condemned the

 dastardly act of terror in Mumbai and said such acts of

 cowardice would be dealt appropriately.